What Does a Registered Psychologist Actually Do? A Straightforward Guide

 Textbook presentations almost never appear.
 Most people arrive with overlapping conditions - depression plus anxiety plus trauma history plus relationship problems plus chronic pain.
 You're constantly weighing which issue to address first, knowing that choosing wrong means losing weeks.

-The emotional labor is substantial and invisible.
-Research tracking in-session therapist experiences found that clinicians make an average of 28 micro-decisions per session about emotional authenticity and self-disclosure.
+The emotional labour is substantial and invisible.
+Research tracking in-session therapist experiences found that clinicians make dozens of micro-decisions per session about emotional authenticity and self-disclosure.
 You're simultaneously listening, analyzing patterns, managing your own reactions, and deciding moment-by-moment what to say.

 Dr. Jeffrey Kottler, Professor Emeritus of Counseling at California State University, reflects: "After five decades as a therapist, what still surprises me is how often I don't know what I'm doing.
 We train people as if therapy is straightforward application of techniques, but the reality involves constant uncertainty, improvisation, and tolerating the discomfort of not knowing whether you're actually helping."